CodeYourFuture/CYF-PD/content/blocks/failing-fast/readme.md

       4. Individually, each team member sketches one idea in each rectangle, trying their best until all sections are filled

-      5. When the timer goes off, all pens are down
+      5. When the timer goes off, everyone puts their pens down

       6. Each person now presents their top two or three ideas, out of their whole Crazy Eight matrix, to the group.